moriyam-mohona/GymWeb-C/README.md

 # Backend

 npm start
-Access the application at http://localhost:5000.
+Access the application:

+Open your browser and navigate to http://localhost:5000.
 🧪 Testing Instructions
 Login as Admin:

-Use the provided credentials.
+Use the provided admin credentials.
 Add Trainers:

-Navigate to the "Manage Trainers" section and add/edit/delete trainers.
+Navigate to the "Manage Trainers" section to add, edit, or delete trainers.
 Schedule Classes:

-Go to the "Class Scheduling" section and create schedules.
+Create schedules through the admin dashboard.
 Test Booking Limits:

-Attempt to exceed booking limits to verify error handling.
+Attempt to exceed booking limits to validate error handling.
 ❗ Important Notes
-Ensure the server is live and all API endpoints are accessible before submission.
+Ensure that the server is running and all API endpoints are functional before testing.
-Include screenshots of key functionalities in your project folder for reference.
+Include screenshots of key functionalities (e.g., dashboards, forms, and schedules) in the project folder.